Khush24Shah/meeting_analiser/README.md

 ## Prerequisites

 - [Ollama](https://ollama.com/download) must be installed and running.
+If Ollama is closed, the minutes of the meeting will fail to generate and hence the application will not work.
 - Run `ollama pull mistral` in the terminal to use the Mistral model.
 - Run `pip install -r requirements.txt` to install the required packages.